Anaheim Housing Authority (AHA) Documents

 Haga clic aquí para ver el aviso público en español

 Nhấn vào đây để xem thông báo công khai bằng tiếng Việt

 Utility Allowance Schedule

 Federal regulations governing the Housing Choice Voucher (HCV) Program require that all public housing authorities review their utility allowance schedules annually and make appropriate adjustments when the costs of utilities have increased by 10% or more.

 For the complete allowance schedule that went into effect November 1, 2023, Click here.

 Violence Against Women’s Act (VAWA) Protections

 The Violence Against Women Act (VAWA) requires that AHA inform applicants and assisted tenants of their rights under this law, including their right to confidentiality and the limits thereof.

-Notice of Occupancy Rights (Applicable to applicants and tenants)
+Notice of Occupancy Rights (Applicable to applicants and existing program participants)

 This notice identifies rights and protections provided by VAWA to rental assistance program applicants and participants who are or have been victims of domestic violence, dating violence, sexual assault, or stalking.
 It also explains the documentation that the PHA will require from an individual who claims the protections provided by VAWA, the PHA’s confidentiality obligation, and a copy of form HUD-5382 (Victim Certification Form), and contact information for local, state, and national victim advocacy groups or service providers.